MaryVDa/E-commerce-back-end/README.md

 # E-commerce Back End

 ## Description
 This app is a MySQL database backend for an e-commerce site.
 This app uses the latest technologies so a company can compete with other e-commerce sites.
+Add categories, products, and tags using Insomnia.

 ## User story
 AS A manager at an internet retail company